-As demonstrated in Table 1, the mean score of the experimental group is higher than that of the control group in the posttest.
+As shown in Table 1, the experimental group's mean score is higher than that of the control group in the posttest.
 To determine whether this difference is statistically significant, an ANCOVA was conducted with posttest scores as the dependent variable, pretest scores as the covariate, and group (experimental vs. control) as the independent variable.
 Moreover, Levene's test for equality of variances showed a value greater than .05, suggesting that the assumption of equal variances is met (F = .379, p = .743) (Pallant, 2020).
-The result of ANCOVA is demonstrated in Table 2.
+The results of the ANCOVA are presented in Table 2.